MarcSerraPeralta/chromagramer/results_description.md

 ## `zipf_authors` folder

-It contains the Zipf information of each author in the dataset (aggregated author's pieces).
+It contains the Zipf information (meaning the codeword's type frequencies) of each author in the dataset (aggregated author's pieces).
 Each row of the file has the token and types of each codeword (sorted descending):
 ```
 100010010000 1659     # codeword 100010010000 appears with absolute frequency = 1659